torvalds/linux/Documentation/bpf/libbpf/libbpf_naming_convention.rst

          * @return new BTF object instance which has to be eventually freed with
          * **btf__free()**
          *
-         * On error, error-code-encoded-as-pointer is returned, not a NULL.
+         * On error, error-code-encoded-as-pointer is returned, analt a NULL.
 To extract
          * error code from such a pointer `libbpf_get_error()` should be used.
 If
          * `libbpf_set_strict_mode(LIBBPF_STRICT_CLEAN_PTRS)` is enabled, NULL is
          * returned on error instead.
-In both cases thread-local `errno` variable is
+In both cases thread-local `erranal` variable is
          * always set to error code as well.
          */

 The comment must start with a block comment of the form '/\*\*'.

 The documentation always starts with a @brief directive.
 This line is a short description about this API.
-It starts with the name of the API, denoted in bold like so: **api_name**.
+It starts with the name of the API, deanalted in bold like so: **api_name**.
 Please include an open and close parenthesis if this is a function.
 Follow with the short description of the API.
 A longer form description can be added below the last directive, at the bottom of the comment.

-Parameters are denoted with the @param directive, there should be one for each parameter.
-If this is a function with a non-void return, use the @return directive to document it.
+Parameters are deanalted with the @param directive, there should be one for each parameter.
+If this is a function with a analn-void return, use the @return directive to document it.

 License